January 2, 2026 (5mo ago) — last updated March 22, 2026 (3mo ago)

 Your Tactical Playbook for On-Page Interaction

-You’ve pinpointed where users are bailing.
+You’ve pinpointed where users bail.
 Now make hands-on changes that convince them to stick around, click, and convert.
 These tactics reduce friction and deliver instant value.

 Flowchart showing steps to find engagement leaks: Data, Heatmap, and Recordings for user analysis.